PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_home.md

 It is worth pausing for a moment to consider the implications of a loop in a transcription factor network.
 How can a transcription factor regulate itself?

 A transcription factor is a protein, which means that by the Central Dogma, it is produced via transcription and translation of a gene appearing in an organism's DNA.
-It is therefore possible for a transcription factor to bind to the DNA upstream of the gene encoding the transcription factor, regulating its own production.
+It is therefore possible for a transcription factor to bind to the DNA upstream of the gene encoding the transcription factor, in a process called **autoregulation**.
 This type of  **feedback** is a beautiful feature of the biological system.

 Yet we have two pressing questions.
 First, how can we argue rigorously that the number of loops in the transcription factor network for *E. coli* is significantly large?
 And second, if this is the case, then why is this feedback so common?
 In other words, why would a transcription factor have evolved to regulate its *own* transcription?